dataliterate/skills-not-position/README.md

 ===========

 A design study: People rate skills and statements to find their perfect job position.
-Based on an experimental slider element with different input interactions.
-Built as tiny responive HTML5 Singlepage App for multiple devices, with [Backbone.js](http://backbonejs.org/), [Less](http://lesscss.org) and [Grunt](http://http://gruntjs.com/)
+Based on an experimental slider element that allows different user interactions.

+Built as responsive HTML5 Singlepage App for multiple devices, with [Backbone.js](http://backbonejs.org/), [Less](http://lesscss.org) and [Grunt](http://http://gruntjs.com/)